danghung1202/tour-booking/docs/prd.md

 ### Story 4.5 Booking Request Confirmation (On-Screen & Email to Tourist)

-As a Tourist, after submitting a booking request, I want to receive an immediate on-screen confirmation and an email, so I know my request was received.
+**As a** Tourist, after submitting a booking request, **I want to** receive an immediate on-screen confirmation and an email that includes the specific date and time I selected, **so that** I know my request was received with the correct details.

 #### Acceptance Criteria

-* 1: After submitting a booking, an on-screen message confirms that the request has been sent to the guide.
+1. After submitting a booking, an on-screen message confirms that the request has been sent to the guide.
-* 2: An automated email is sent to the tourist's provided email address, confirming the booking details and stating that it is pending confirmation.
+2. An automated email is sent to the tourist's provided email address, confirming the booking details.
+3. The on-screen and email confirmations must display the specific **date and time slot** that was booked.
-* 3: For guest bookings, the confirmation email must include a unique, secure link to cancel the booking.
+4. For guest bookings, the confirmation email must include a unique, secure link to cancel the booking.

 ### Story 4.6 Tour Guide - View & Manage Incoming Booking Requests